top-code-camp/opentop/README.md

 Contributors: Yisi Liu, Yongpeng He, Suguang Dou, Liwei Wang, Yuqi Xu.

-How to participate:
+How to get involved:
 - Fork the latest code.
 Find opentop at the Github user: top-code-camp.
 - Make your modification.
-Try to add comments or minor changes at the first step.
+Try to add comments or minor changes in the first step.
 - Create a pull request.
 This will merge your change to the code at top-code-camp.

 Learning objectives:
-- Learn an existing code of topology optimization
+- Understand an existing code for topology optimization
-- Apply objective-oriented programming to the code
+- Apply objective-oriented programming to the existing code
-- Learn version control and collaboration using Git and Github
+- Apply version control and cooperation using Git and Github
-- Contribute to an open-source code for topology optimization
+- Create an open-source code for topology optimization